-People who use financial advisors are more than twice as likely to feel confident in their retirement preparedness than people who don’t.
-That’s the conclusion of a recent report from the LIMRA Secure Retirement Institute.
-Forty-three (43) percent of U.S. pre-retirees surveyed who work with an advisor reported that they feel well prepared for retirement.
-In contrast, only 21 percent of those who do not work with a financial advisor report feeling similarly confident.
+Reportedly, out of the pre-retirees surveyed by the LIMRA Secure Retirement Institute, 43% of those who work with an advisor claimed to feel well prepared for retirement.
+In contrast, only 21% of those who do not work with a financial advisor report feeling similarly confident.

-It helps to have a plan
+It Helps to Have a Plan

-The survey also found that having a formal, written retirement plan is a big plus when it comes to preparing for retirement.
+Additionally, the survey found that having a formal, written retirement plan is a big plus when it comes to preparing for retirement.

-One pre-retiree in five has not completed any retirement planning activities at all.
+- One pre-retiree in five has not completed any retirement planning activities at all

 A qualified advisor may help you and your family in the following ways: